-‘Legend of the Blue Sea’ Episode 16 Spoilers: Heo Joon Jae’s Secret Enemy, A Fated Reunion And A Funeral
+‘Legend Of The Blue Sea’ Episode 16 Spoilers: Heo Joon Jae’s Secret Enemy, A Fated Reunion And A Funeral

 — Legend of Blue Sea (@Legendofbluesea) January 7, 2017

 Dam Ryeong warned his present self, Joon Jae, about Dae Young but he did know about his secret enemy who killed him at sea.
 It would be up to Joon Jae to figure out who this enemy is and to stop Seo Hee’s plot to kill his father and destroy his life.
-The preview released for Legend of the Blue Sea episode 16 shows Joon Jae making the move to unravel his stepmother’s plot even if it means stepping foot in his father’s home.
+The preview released for Legend of the Blue Sea Episode 16 shows Joon Jae making the move to unravel his stepmother’s plot even if it means stepping foot in his father’s home.

 Episode 16 Preview #LegendofTheBlueSea #푸른바다의전설 #LeeMinHo #JunJiHyun